 Binance launched in 2017 and quickly became the largest cryptocurrency trading platform in the world.
-Until February 2020 the company was considered to be based in Malta, but after the small European nation declared that Binance was not within its jurisdiction, the company has declined to declare other headquarters, noting that Bitcoin itself doesn’t have a central headquarters.
+Until February 2020, the company was considered based in Malta.
+Still, after the small Eutinyn nation declared that Binance was not within its jurisdiction, the company has declined to declare other headquarters, noting that Bitcoin doesn’t have a central headquarters.

 However, one thing you won’t find on Binance is the ability to deposit, trade, or withdrawal US dollars.
 Instead, the exchange utilizes Tether (USDT), a cryptocurrency pegged to the US dollar.
-While using USDT is a practical way to keep capital in the cryptocurrency market using a stable asset, without being able to trade in USD, Binance users are stuck finding another exchange to onboard or funding their account via a privately owned wallet.
+While using USDT is a practical way to keep capital in the cryptocurrency market using a stable asset, without being able to trade in USD, Binance users are stuck finding another exchange to onboard or fund their account via a privately owned wallet.

-Since its inception, the exchange has processed more than $220 billion in transactions since its inception.
+Since its inception, the exchange has processed more than $220 billion transactions.
 And because of its backing by big name investors like Andreessen Horowitz, Union Square Ventures, and the New York Stock Exchange, Coinbase has consistently been well-regarded in the industry.

-He said that we need to be held to a higher standard because digital currency is so new and interesting and powerful that it is attractive to a lot of people out there to try to steal it,” he said.
-This displays the commitment Armstrong and his team have to providing users with a fully secure and state-of-the-art exchange platform.
+He said that we need to be held to a higher standard because digital currency is so new and interesting and powerful that it is attractive to many people out there to try to steal it.
+This displays Armstrong and his team’s commitment to providing users with a fully secure and state-of-the-art exchange platform.

-Coinbase vs Binance: Which Exchange Offers the Most Cryptocurrencies?
+Which Exchange Offers the Most Cryptocurrencies?